dayanbatuofu/Game_theoretic_uncertainty_estimation_in_two_agent_interactions/readme.md

 This repo is implemented with the empathetic and non-empathetic agents studied in the 2021 ICRA paper: https://arxiv.org/abs/2011.02047

+## Introduction

+Human-robot  interactions  (HRI)  can  be  modeledas differential games with incomplete information, where eachagent   holds   private   reward   parameters.
+Due   to   the   openchallenge in finding perfect Bayesian equilibria of such games,existing  studies  often  decouple  the  belief  and  physical  dy-namics  by  iterating  between  belief  update  and  motion  plan-ning.
+Importantly,  the  robot’s  reward  parameters  are  oftenassumed  to  be  known  to  the  humans,  in  order  to  simplifythe   computation.
+We   show   in   this   paper   that   under   thissimplification, the robot performs non-empathetic belief updateabout the humans’ parameters, which causes high safety risksin uncontrolled intersection scenarios.
+In contrast, we proposea model for empathetic belief update, where the agent updatesthe  joint  probabilities  of  all  agents’  parameter  combinations.The update uses a neural network that approximates the Nashequilibrial  action-values  of  agents.
+We  compare  empatheticand  non-empathetic  belief  update  methods  on  a  two-vehicleuncontrolled intersection case with short reaction time.
+Resultsshow  that  when  both  agents  are  unknowingly  aggressive  (ornon-aggressive),  empathy  is  necessary  for  avoiding  collisionswhen agents have false believes about each others’ parameters.This paper demonstrates the importance of acknowledging theincomplete-information  nature  of  HRI.

+## Video presentation

+## Notations
+- beta: agent's parameter, composed of theta and lambda.
+- theta: agent's reward/intent parameter
+- lambda: agent's noise parameter, affects the Boltzmann distribution of the action probability
+- empathetic / non-empathetic (E / NE): types of agent on whether they consider other agent's belief on its own parameter

 ## Simulation
 ### Aggressive Empathetic agents with Non-aggressive beliefs
 <a href="url"><img src="./plot/movie_E_theta1=na_theta2=na_time_horizon=3.0.gif" height="400" width="400" ></a>